jimbojw/karmarank/content/04-security-advisory.md

 **The Reality:** The ambiguity is a **primary security feature**.

-If the firm gave you a clear, static set of rules (e.g., "Do X, Y, and Z to get promoted"), you, and everyone else, would ruthlessly optimize for those variables and destroy the company ([Goodhart’s Law](#goodharts-law)).
+If the firm gave you a clear, static set of rules (e.g., "Do X, Y, and Z to get promoted"), you, and everyone else, would ruthlessly optimize for those variables and destroy the company ([Goodhart's Law](#goodharts-law)).
 Leadership _must_ deploy "Strategic Ambiguity" to retain their veto power.
 They will never give you the manual you are looking for.
 You have to reverse-engineer it.

 ---